flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

     - Wait 1 min (use [CHRONO](../a32nx-briefing/flight-deck/glareshield/warning.md#2-chrono) to time this)
     - Set APU BLEED to ON
     - Wait 1 min (use [CHRONO](../a32nx-briefing/flight-deck/glareshield/warning.md#2-chrono) to time this)
-    - Set PACK 1 to ON (due of COVID many airlines require both A/C PACKS to be ON)
+    - Set PACK 1 to ON (due to COVID, many airlines require both A/C PACKS to be ON)

     The two waiting steps are to avoid any APU oil fumes to get into the air conditioning.